 As well as housing a comprehensive collection of books, scores, periodicals, microforms and audio and video recordings, the Library features several unique facilities.
 The Graham George Seminar room is fully equipped as an audio-visual classroom, including audio, video and computer projection equipment as well as the requisite piano.
 In addition to seventeen listening stations in the library, offering CD, LP, tape and DAT playback, there are two video stations and two specially designed listening/study rooms with multimedia equipment, suitable for small groups of students working together.

-The Music Library's impressive facilities are complemented by its role as a resource center for the School of Music.
+The Music Library's impressive facilities are complemented by its role as a resource center for the Queen's School of Music.
 Through its holdings and expert librarian assistance, the Library supports the research, teaching and performance activities of the School, and plays a role in information retrieval strategies.
 More information can be found on the Music Library website.

 Library quarters are shared with Special Collections, and there is a separate Reading Room for the use of Special Collections materials, which are kept in closed stacks.
 Regular displays allow the Music and Special Collections Library to showcase its treasures, often based on a topical theme of interest or in conjunction with a special event such as a music faculty book launch.

 B.A (Hon.)
 (Queen’s University), Certificat d’études françaises (Université de Genève), M.L.S.
 (University of Toronto)

 Associate Librarian (Public Services, Special Collections, Music & Art), Queen’s University

 Lucinda Walls holds a Master of Library Science degree from the University of Toronto and has been in her present position as Public Services Librarian in the W.D.
 Jordan Special Collections and Music Library since 2000.